HaseebAli0103/HaseebAli0103/README.md

-- 👋 Hi, I’m @HaseebAli0103
+- 👋 Hi, I’m Haseeb Ali.
-- 👀 I’m interested in hacking
+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning Linux.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...